 To those, like me, who are not familiar with this concept here’s what I’ve discovered.
 Cruising on cargo ships might seem like an odd concept, and like me at first, you envisage being cabined up on a working vessel, however this is not quite the case.
 People who travel on freighters are along for the ride on a vessel that frequently stops to drop off cargo at a whole multitude of ports.
 These ports are sometimes, but not always, freight specific, giving the traveller the novelty of avoiding the gaudy tourism and experience rural attractions usually only experienced by the locals.

 Sounding better?
 Ports are usually only a stone’s throw from commercial ports and cities making it easy to venture out to experience the local tourism as desired.
 When in port passengers are required to make their own arrangements, no organised trips are planned for freightliner cruisers.
+Check out the long distance moving reviews here.

 One main perk of this whole experience is that timescales are far more relaxed with freight cruises, passengers generally have much more time to explore cities than scheduled with regular cruises.
 Although it’s key to remember that a sea freight isn’t a cruise, passengers are left to their own devices whilst away and mealtimes are taken with the crew.